monomonedula/duck/README.md

     DuckCall("roar"), # creature.roar()
     DuckCall("speak", ["Hello "], {"times": 3}) # creature.speak("Hello ", times=3)
 ) # returns the output of the first successfull call
+# if none of the call attempts was successful then the last raised error will be thrown

 print(noise)
 ```
-DuckCall class is fully replacable here with any custom callable accepting single argument.
-This argument is the Duck-wrapped object, so you can implement custom attribute extracting and/or calling behavior here.
-AttributeErrors and TypeErrors thrown from this callable is handled by the Duck object.
+**DuckCall** class is fully replacable here with any custom callable accepting single argument.
+This argument is the **Duck**-wrapped object, so you can implement custom attribute extracting and/or calling behavior here. **AttributeError**s and **TypeError**s thrown from this callable is handled by the **Duck** instance.

 Simplified interface for property extraction: